 To implement this supply-demand strategy, Building Pathways engages in 4 pillars of work:

 Building Pathways offers apprenticeship readiness training to better prepare greater Boston area residents for apprenticeships in the building trades.
 Participants receive over 200 hours of free occupational and employability skills training designed to impart skills common for entry into all building trades.
-The pre-apprenticeship training program serves residents of Suffolk, Norfolk and Middlesex counties.
+The pre-apprenticeship training program serves residents of Suffolk, Norfolk, Middlesex, and Essex counties.

 Northeast Center for Tradeswomen’s Equity (NCTE): Our NCTE program is dedicated to educating women career seekers across Massachusetts about career opportunities in the building trades, dispelling the myth that women are not interested in working in the trades, and enhancing the visibility and advancement of active tradeswomen.
 For more Information, visit BuildALifeMA.org.